njoubert/node-groupme/README.md

     node HelloBot.js <ACCESS_TOKEN>

 #### Promises

+    node Promises.js <ACCESS_TOKEN>

+This prints out your group info, and shows how an error is handles.

 Shows how to use the fantastic [Q promise library](http://documentup.com/kriskowal/q/) to wrap all the callback-based Stateless API functions and create a promise-based library.